 Agenda and Logistics

-When you get to the Capitol, enter the main Capitol building, and take the elevator down to floor E2.
-Go down the hallway, and the Legislative Conference Center will be on your right, Room E2.002
+When you get to the Capitol, enter the main Capitol building, and take the elevator down to floor E1.
+Go down the hallway, and the Auditorium will be on your right, Room E1.004

 11 a.m.-3 p.m.: Meetings with legislators.
 Each group will receive a list of a few legislators from their region, and you’ll go to those legislators’ offices to meet with them or their staff.
-When you finish, you can return to the Conference Room to receive more meeting assignments.
+When you finish, you can return to the Auditorium to receive more meeting assignments.
+At this point in the session, we will also be sending people to talk to legislators from all over the state, to cover any gaps in our constituent communications.

 3 p.m.: Gather back at the Conference Room to de-brief, share experiences, and talk about the next steps